transatlantic-comppsych/CBCL_Aff_Validation/README.md

 ## 1. ABCD

-Data is shar4ed through the [NIMH data archive](https://nda.nih.gov/abcd/).
+Data is shared through the [NIMH data archive](https://nda.nih.gov/abcd/).
 A tutorial on how to access and download the data is available [here](https://nda.nih.gov/tutorials/abcd/query_and_download.html?chapter=querying-abcd).
 Prior to downloading the data, the user needs to create an account on the NDA website and request permission.

 ## 2. HBN